datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 After this is done, you can execute what DataLad's output message suggests to "enable" this special remote (inside of the installed ``DataLad-101``)::

-   $ datalad siblings -d "/Users/awagner/Documents/DataLad-101" enable -s dropbox-remote .: dropbox-remote(?) [git]
+   $ datalad siblings -d "/Users/awagner/Documents/DataLad-101" enable -s dropbox-for-friends .: dropbox-for-friends(?) [git]

 And once this is done, you can get any annexed file contents, for example the books, or the cropped logos from chapter "DataLad, Run!"::

    $ datalad get books/TLCL.pdf
-   get(ok): /home/some/other/user/DataLad-101/books/TLCL.pdf (file) [from dropbox-remote]
+   get(ok): /home/some/other/user/DataLad-101/books/TLCL.pdf (file) [from dropbox-for-friends]

 Built-in data export
 ^^^^^^^^^^^^^^^^^^^^